Joonnas/Godot_SDRendering/README.md

 To try this project you need to have the Automatic1111 WebUI (https://github.com/AUTOMATIC1111/stable-diffusion-webui) installed and running.
 If it does not run on 127.0.0.1:7860 you need to change the exported URL of the SD_Button in the sd_interface scene ("/godot_project/addons/stablediffusion_renderer/scenes/sd_interface.tscn").
 If you want to change settings like the seed (settings that are hardcoded) you can open the script of the SD_Button and change it in the function "generateJsonFromData()".
 Make sure to change the settings for the correct API!

-To toggle the UI of the citybuild game you can press the "I2 key.
+To toggle the UI of the citybuild game you can press the "I" key.
 To toggle the interface of the add-on you can press the "." key and to switch the ingame viewport with the add-on viewport you can press "Alt+s".